SAIL MAKING - Seam Curvature

 The

-width of the board.
-I have used the 250 mm between the ribs as this
+length of the board measured from either edge to the join.
+I have used 250 mm between the ribs as this

 seems to be sufficient for supporting the sail sections while not making the